kjs452/KennysOpenDSKY/README.md

 The CPU consists of three 32-bit registers called **A**, **B** and **C**.
 Different instructions operate on different registers.
-The **C** register has special indirect addressing modes associared with it, so it can be thought of as the "index" register.
+The **C** register has special indirect addressing modes associated with it, so it can be thought of as the "index" register.
 The **A** register can be thought of as the "accumulator", although many of the same instructions also work with the **B** register.
 These registers are 32-bits wide.